trissve/nosql_lab/README.md

     ```

 6. Now you can connect to newly created PDB, using PDB name as Service name, and users name and password.
+Use your favourite database client (I used DataGrip)